yewstack/yewtil/Readme.md

 * Pure Components - implement pure components using two traits: `PureComponent` and `Emissive`, the latter of which can be derived in most cases.
 This should make it much easier to define simple Components that don't hold state.

-## Upcoming Features
+## Work In Progress Features
-* Fetch Monad or Component - a datatype that holds either a fetch task, nothing, a network/serialization error, or a resolved data type and is able to render itself.
+* Function based DSL that can be used instead of the `html!` macro.

 ## Demo
 Check out the [demo example](https://github.com/hgzimmerman/yewtil/tree/master/examples/demo) to see how Pure Components work.